 Input

 Form element that allows users to type in single line text.
-For multi-line text you can use the TextArea
+For multi-line text you can use the TextArea component.

 Import